Matthias Schweger

 Matthias Peter Schweger (born 1966) is an Austrian director, writer, and producer for television.

-As an entrepreneur, he co-founded and managed internationally successful music projects Edelweiss and Bingoboys, as well as music video production companies, and helped launch Germany's first music video channel, VIVA (German TV channel).
+As an entrepreneur, he co-founded and managed the music projects Edelweiss and Bingoboys, as well as music video production companies, and helped launch Germany's first music video channel, VIVA (German TV channel).

 Music career

-While working for Austria's national Top 40 station Hitradio Ö3 he met fellow producer Martin Neumayer, and together they created the musical project Edelweiss, a unique cross-over between Austrian folk music and US hip-hop.
-Subsequently, the ABBA cover "Edelweiss, Bring Me Edelweiss" became a world-wide multi-million selling smash-hit with Warner Music, which was followed up by the Enterprise-spoof album Starship Edelweiss.
+While working for Hitradio Ö3, he met fellow producer Martin Neumayer, and together they created the musical project Edelweiss, a cross-over between Austrian folk music and US hip-hop.

-In 1991 Matthias Schweger signed another Austrian music project, Bingoboys, with Atlantic Records in New York City.
-The first single How To Dance peaked at No.1 in the US Billboard Club Play, and was followed by an album The Best of Bingoboys.
+In 1991, Matthias Schweger signed another Austrian music project, Bingoboys, with Atlantic Records in New York City.
+The first single How To Dance peaked at No. 1 in the US Billboard Club Play, and was followed by an album The Best of Bingoboys.

 Music video career

 Matthias Schweger started to direct music videos in 1987 with Bring Me Edelweiss.
-Together with Austrian music-video pioneers Rudi Dolezal and Hannes Rossacher of DoRo Productions he founded Department M.
+Together with Rudi Dolezal and Hannes Rossacher of DoRo Productions, he founded Department M.

-Schweger oversaw the creative development process for over 120 music videos, and also taking the director's chair for classics including Edelweiss, Bingoboys, Germanic icons like Nina Hagen, Udo Lindenbergh, Extrabreit, Culture Beat, and the trash-smash Shut up and sleep with me.
+Schweger oversaw the creative development process for over 120 music videos.